zen-en-tonal/buru/README.md

 Fetch an image file.
 The `{vari}` segment is one of the generated variants (`original`, `sample`, `180x180`, etc.) and `{hash}` is the image file path.

+## License

+This project is licensed under the MIT OR Apache-2.0 license.
+See the `LICENSE` file for details.